 - Work-study students should work a maximum of 20 hours per week.
 Please also check with your work-study students to find out if they have two work-study jobs as that can use up their work-study funds more quickly.
 We do not suggest that students have two work-study jobs.

 - Work-Study students cannot work during scheduled class time.
 The supervisor is responsible for ensuring the student does not work during a time period when the student has a scheduled class.

 - One of the requirements of federal work-study is that students fill out a paper time sheet and that the supervisor and employee sign it at the end of the pay period and the supervisor retain the paper copy.
-You will see an on-campus and off-campus version.
-Off-campus is for employers that are not SDSU.
-We do have a few off campus partners that utilize the work-study program.

 How can I find students that have work-study for my open job?

 - You can post your advertisements to specifically say “work-study eligible students”.

 - You can submit your job posting through this link.
 This will ensure it is specifically sent out to our work-study student mailing list.